SydneyTrang/derrick/_posts/2020-05-10-animal-crossing-new-horizons.md

 image:  /assets/img/acnh.jpg

 ---
 How I've spent some of my time for the past weeks.
-The perfect past-time while practicing social distancing.
+The perfect past-time while practicing social distancing!

 ---
 I've been a fan of the Animal Crossing series since I first played on the GameCube.